“This is both educational and entertaining.”—Booklist

 Unfold Book Jacket for a Full-Color Reproduction of the U.S. Constitution

-With Signing Their Lives Away (Quirk, 2009), Denise Kiernan and Joseph D’Agnese introduced readers to the 56 statesmen and scoundrels who signed the Declaration of Independence.
-Now they’ve turned their attention to 39 men who met in the summer of 1787 and put their names to the U.S. Constitution.
+With their book Signing Their Lives Away, Denise Kiernan and Joseph D’Agnese introduced readers to the 56 statesmen (and occasional scoundrels!) who signed the Declaration of Independence.
+Now they’ve turned their attention to the 39 men who met in the summer of 1787 and put their names to the U.S. Constitution.

-Signing Their Rights Away chronicles a moment in U.S. history when our elected officials actually knew how to compromise—and put aside personal gain for the greater good of the nation.
-These men were just as quirky and flawed as the elected officials we have today: Hugh Williamson believed in aliens, Robert Morris went to prison, John Rutledge attempted suicide (twice!); and Thomas Mifflin was ruined by alcohol.
-Yet somehow they managed to craft what is now the world’s oldest living Constitution.
-With 39 mini-biographies and a reversible dust jacket (that unfolds into a facsimile of the Constitution), Signing Their Rights Away offers an entertaining and enlightening narrative for history buffs of all ages.
+Signing Their Rights Away chronicles a moment in American history when our elected officials knew how to compromise—and put aside personal gain for the greater good of the nation.
+These men were just as quirky and flawed as the elected officials we have today: Hugh Williamson believed in aliens, Robert Morris went to prison, Jonathan Dayton stole $18,000 from Congress, and Thomas Mifflin was ruined by alcohol.
+Yet somehow these imperfect men managed to craft the world’s most perfect Constitution.
+With 39 mini-biographies and a reversible dust jacket that unfolds into a poster of the original document, Signing Their Rights Away offers an entertaining and enlightening narrative for history buffs of all ages.

 - Hardcover ISBN: 9781594745201

 - Page Count:288